7 Interview Tips That Will Help You Get Hired

 3. Research the Company, and Show What You Know

 Do your homework and research the employer and the industry, so you are ready for the interview question, "What do you know about this company?"
 If this question is not asked, you should try to demonstrate what you know about the company on your own.

 You can do this by tying what you’ve learned about the company into your responses.
 For example, you might say, “I noticed that when you implemented a new software system last year, your customer satisfaction ratings improved dramatically.
 I am well-versed in the latest technologies from my experience with developing software at ABC, and appreciate a company who strives to be a leader in its industry.”

 You should be able to find out a lot of information about the company’s history, mission and values, staff, culture, and recent successes on its website.
 If the company has a blog and a social media presence, they can be useful places to look, too.

 4. Get Ready Ahead of Time

 Don't wait until the last minute to pick out an interview outfit, print extra copies of your resume, or find a notepad and pen.
 Have one good interview outfit ready, so you can interview on short notice without having to worry about what to wear.
 When you have an interview lined up, get everything ready the night before.

-Not only will planning out everything (from what shoes you will wear, to how you’ll style your hair, to what time you will leave and how you’ll get there) buy you time in the morning, it will also save you from having to make decisions, which means you can use that brain power for your interview.
+Not only will planning out everything (from what shoes you will wear, to how you’ll style your hair, to what time you will leave and how you’ll get there) buy you time in the morning, it can help reduce job search anxiety, and it will also save you from having to make decisions, which means you can use that brain power for your interview.

 Make sure your interview attire is neat, tidy, and appropriate for the type of firm you are interviewing with.
 Bring a nice portfolio with extra copies of your resume.
 Include a pen and paper for note-taking.